 The signs and symptoms of CAH in infants include:

-- genitals that are ambiguous, which means not
+- genitals that are ambiguous, which means not clearly male or female

 - pubic hair